You are a passionate RC racer and you enjoy RC racing often. However, recently you see a dip in the performance of your RC.

 So how to tell if traxxas battery is bad?

 Look for any kind of physical damage.
-If there is any kind of puffing then it’s time to change them.
-Also battery not being able to charge or perform fully can be sign of a problem too.
+If there is any kind of puffing, it’s time to change them.
+Also, battery not being able to charge or perform fully can be a sign of a problem too.
 Check if the battery is delivering adequate voltage and has proper internal resistance.
 These are the key signs.

 Well, that’s the gist of a very long topic.
-But to know better you must read the details.
-And that’s why we prepared this article for you.
+But, you must read the details to know better.
+That’s why we have prepared this article for you.